jennyng2025/shared.goodcity/docs/development-notes.md

 * To keep whitespace settings consistent in source code we're using .editorconfig which can be installed in your favourite editor via http://editorconfig.org/#download

 * Shared brocfile imports can be found in ```shared.goodcity/index.js```

+* If computed properties fail to update try changing dependant property name.
+Had situation where `Ember.computed.sort("category.items", "sortKey")` failed to update when `category` changed, however renamed `category` to `categoryObj` and it worked. https://github.com/crossroads/browse.goodcity/commit/65a65b